 Yukon University teaches with a northern perspective, offering over 50 programs, ranging from apprenticeships, to diplomas to degrees.
-The College has seven academic and career schools focused on the following subject areas: health, education and human services; liberal arts; management, tourism and hospitality; science; trades, technology and mining; and continuing education and training.
+The University has seven academic and career schools focused on the following subject areas: health, education and human services; liberal arts; management, tourism and hospitality; science; trades, technology and mining; and continuing education and training.
 With 13 campuses throughout the beautiful and historic Yukon, Yukon University serves the education and training needs of the territory.

 Yukon University has approximately 50 full time international students from 16 different countries including Germany, Switzerland, France, Poland, Ireland, Norway, Austria, Korea, China, Taiwan, Japan, India, Thailand and Vietnam, Venezuela and the United States of America.